Overhead power line: Use of area under overhead power lines

 Overhead distribution and transmission lines near airfields are often marked on maps, and the lines themselves marked with conspicuous plastic reflectors, to warn pilots of the presence of conductors.

 Construction of overhead power lines, especially in wilderness areas, may have significant environmental effects.
 Environmental studies for such projects may consider the effect of bush clearing, changed migration routes for migratory animals, possible access by predators and humans along transmission corridors, disturbances of fish habitat at stream crossings, and other effects.

-Linear parks will usually occupy the area under overhead power lines, to provide easy access, and prevent obstacles.

-Health concerns about living near high voltage power lines have not been conclusively demonstrated.

 Aviation accidents

 General aviation, hang gliding, paragliding, skydiving, balloon, and kite flying must avoid accidental contact with power lines.
 Nearly every kite product warns users to stay away from power lines.
 Deaths occur when aircraft crash into power lines.
-Some power lines are marked with obstruction makers, especially near air strips or over waterways that may support floatplane operations.
+Some power lines are marked with obstruction markers, especially near air strips or over waterways that may support floatplane operations.
 The placement of power lines sometimes use up sites that would otherwise be used by hang gliders.

 History

-The first transmission of electrical impulses over an extended distance was demonstrated on July 14, 1729, by the physicist Stephen Gray.
+The first transmission of electrical impulses over an extended distance was demonstrated on July 14, 1729 by the physicist Stephen Gray.
 The demonstration used damp hemp cords suspended by silk threads (the low resistance of metallic conductors not being appreciated at the time).